upstream-se/guidebook-draft/docs/motivation/index.md

 - **[Scope and non-goals](./scope-and-non-goals.md)**
   Clarifies what this motivation does and does not attempt to justify.

-Each page has a specific role and can be read independently, though a sequential reading is recommended.
+Each page addresses a distinct argumentative step.
+While they can be consulted independently, the full rationale emerges most clearly when read sequentially.

 ## What this part does not do